How Social Security Disability Insurance Works

 Most disability insurance policies have an elimination period.
 This means you might need to wait days, weeks or months before getting any money.
 If you recover from your injury or illness before the end of the elimination period, you likely won't receive any payments.

-Coverage qualification
+Coverage Qualification

 To qualify for disability insurance, you usually need to undergo (and pass) medical underwriting.
 If you have health issues or other preexisting conditions, the insurer could potentially charge you more.